H. G. Dietz

 Some adapters preserve more functions than others.
 Consider the two M42 to Sony Alpha adapters in the above photo.
 Simple adapters, like the black one, usually disable most features because the camera body literally does not even know there is a lens attached.
 In contrast, "chipped" or "focus confirm" adapters, like the chrome one, contain a processor that communicates with your DSLR body to tell it some information about the lens attached.

-With a chipped adapter, it is common that the DSLR's auto-focus system can give you an indication of when you have focussed properly (although it cannot focus for you).
+With a chipped adapter, it is common that the DSLR's auto-focus system can give you an indication of when you have focused properly (although it cannot focus for you).
 Different cameras indicate when focus is achieved in various ways: an indicator light, focus point display, or an audio signal.
-This is more important than it sounds because, especially with very fast lenses, it is easy for things to look sharp in the finder but be slightly off.
+Focus aids are more important than you might expect, because, especially with very fast lenses, it is easy for things to look sharp in the finder but be slightly off.
 Focus with f/1.4 and faster lenses is particularly touchy.

 Chipped adapters provide other benefits as well.
 Automatic exposure also may work, although the adapter chips have no way of controlling or even knowing how the lens aperture is set, so you'll need to use the aperture-priority ("A") mode and stop the lens down manually.
 One of the nicest features is that chipped adapters enable or improve the effectiveness of body-based shake-reduction mechanisms (e.g., Sony's super steady shot).
 The lens info from a chipped adapter also is put in the EXIF header of each JPEG image you capture.